dataforgoodfr/quotaclimat/README.md

 ![](quotaclimat/utils/coverquotaclimat.png)
-The aim of this work is to deliver a tool to [QuotaClimat](https://www.quotaclimat.org/ "Quotaclimat website"), allowing them to quantify the media coverage of the climate crisis.
-By the mean of sitemap scrapping (among others data sources), a Streamlit dashboard is developed to answer their needs.
+The aim of this work is to deliver a tool to a consortium around [QuotaClimat](https://www.quotaclimat.org/ "Quotaclimat website"), [Climat Medias](https://climatmedias.org/) allowing them to quantify the media coverage of the climate crisis.

+Radio and TV data are collected thanks to Mediatree.

+And webpress is currently at work in progress (as for 04/2024)

-- 2022-09-28, Introduction by Eva Morel (Quotaclimat): from 14:10 to 32:00 https://www.youtube.com/watch?v=GMrwDjq3rYs
+- 2022-09-28, Introduction by Eva Morel (Quota Climat): from 14:10 to 32:00 https://www.youtube.com/watch?v=GMrwDjq3rYs
 - 2022-11-29 Project status and prospects by Estelle Rambier (Data): from 09:00 to 25:00 https://www.youtube.com/watch?v=cLGQxHJWwYA
+- 2024-03 Project tech presentation by Paul Leclercq (Data) : https://www.youtube.com/watch?v=zWk4WLVC5Hs

 ## Index
 - [I want to contribute!
 Where do I start?](#contrib)